 Master’s in Instructional Technology

 Our M.Ed. in Instructional Technology offers two P-12 certifications recognized by the Georgia PSC: the school library media certification and the instructional technology certification.
-The master’s in instructional technology can be tailored to meet the needs of technology specialists and instructional designers in designers in schools, and school districts.
+Our program can be tailored to meet the needs of technology specialists and instructional designers in designers in schools, and school districts.

 For applicants who are currently certified to teach in Georgia P-12 Schools and are seeking to add another area of Instructional Technology or Media Specialist certification, we offer three degree options: